 We take great care of our motorbikes.
 If you damage them on tour, we need to fix them.
-We take a security deposit of 1.000.000 VND to cover damage to the bike while it is in your possession on the tour.
+We take a security deposit between 1.000.000 VND and 10.000.000 VND, depending on the trip you take, to cover damage to the bike while it is in your possession on the tour.
 If the damage exceeds this amount you are responsible for it.
 We are in the business of ensuring your adventure is exciting and memorable.
 We are not in the business of overcharging or trying to take your money for damage.
 We are honest and fair and simply want to keep our bikes in the condition in which you received them.

 Accidents and incidents on our tour are rare, though when they occur you are responsible for covering the cost to fix the bikes, up to and including full replacement value in the rare (really, rare) event of a write-off.
 Depending on the bike you choose you are looking at 1,500 USD for a Minsk (as they are becoming rare), 2,000 USD for a scooter, and 3,500 USD for a dirt bike.
 We do our best to take great care of you on tour, though we cannot ride the bike for you.
 So if in doubt, grab a driver and enjoy the ride from the best seat in the house!

-All our motorbike tours start from our office (54 Hung Vuong st, Hoi An).
-For private tours and our Jeep tours we will pick you up from your hotel.
+All our motorbike tours start from our office (Nguyen Chi Thanh St, Trang Keo hamlet, Cam Ha Commune, Hoi An city, Quang Nam, Viet Nam).
+For private tours and our jeep tours we will pick you up from your hotel.
 We also pick you up from your hotel for our early morning My Son tour.

 The minimum age required to operate a motorcycle by HAMA is 18 but no one is too young or old for the adventure.
 We have taken pillion passengers as young as four and our oldest rider was 72.